VAndrJ/Swiftional/README.md

 becomes
 (B, A) -> R
 ```

 </details>

 <details><summary> with</summary>

-Calls the specified closure with the given attrubute as its receiver and returns its result.
+Calls the specified closure with the given attribute as its receiver and returns its result.

 </details>

 <details><summary> ignored</summary>

 Ignores the function return and always returns `Void`.
 </details>

 <details><summary> weakify</summary>

 Weakifying function.